kinde-oss/kinde-dotnet-sdk/docs/OAuthApi.md

 <a id="tokenintrospection"></a>
 # **TokenIntrospection**
-> TokenIntrospect TokenIntrospection (string? token = null, string? tokenType = null)
+> TokenIntrospect TokenIntrospection (string token, string? tokenTypeHint = null)

-Get token details
+Introspect

 Retrieve information about the provided token.